 One-pot, hearty Vegan Irish Stew that can be made on the stove, in an Instant Pot, or in a slow cooker.
-Vegan-friendly Guinness gives an incredibly rich, deep flavor to the gravy that is loaded with chunky, sweet, tender vegetables and your choice of vegan beef or mushrooms.
+It's loaded with chunky, sweet, tender vegetables, your choice of vegan beef or mushrooms, and Guinness gives the gravy an incredibly rich, deep, delicious flavour!

 💌 SAVE THIS RECIPE!